 The history of the Diocese on the Niger dates back to the Niger expeditions of 1830– 1857.
 After the 1841 expedition, the white missionaries realized that Africa will be best evangelized by Africans due to environmental and health challenges.
-This realization led to the ordination of Blacks who were ex-slaves among whom was Samuel Ajayi Crowther who was given the privilege of playing a prominent role in the mission to the West Africa especially the Niger (Igbo) mission.
+This realization led to the ordination of Blacks who were ex-slaves among whom was Samuel Ajayi Crowther who was given the privilege of playing a prominent role in the mission to the West Africa especially the Niger (Igbo) mission.The 1857 mission train under the leadership Dr. William Baikie arrived Onitsha on Sunday, July 26, 1857.
+On Monday 27 July 1857 the first church service in Igbo land was held at the palace of the then King of Onitsha, Obi Akazua, with the attendance of about 600 persons among whom were the King and his elders-in-council.
+Hence, 27 July became the beginning of the Church Missionary Society (CMS) mission and evangelization of in Igbo land.

 It is important to note that Rev. J.C Taylor, an ex-slave of Igbo origin played a vital role in the early missionary activities in Igbo land as he started the first formal learning centre immediately and laid the foundation of Christ Church, Onitsha, the first Church building in eastern and southern parts of Nigeria in 1867, which was dedicated on 16th November, 1870.

 Owing to the growth of the Niger mission through his leadership, the Rev Samuel Ajayi Crowther was on the Feast of St. Peter, 29th June, 1864 consecrated Bishop for the Niger mission by Charles Longley, the Archbishop of Canterbury at the Canterbury Cathedral.
-By this consecration, he became the first African Bishop and Bishop of the Niger Territories which was later renamed Diocese of Western Equatorial Africa beyond the British Dominions, with its headquarters in Onitsha.
+By this consecration, he became the first African Bishop and Bishop of the Niger Territories which was later renamed Diocese of Western Equatorial Africa beyond the British Dominions, with its headqu

 It is on record that soon after his consecration in England in June 1864; Crowther was back again to Onitsha by August, and in 1865 he gave a favourable report of the mission work in Onitsha and that in 1866 he held his first Synod in Onitsha at the place known today as Bishop Crowther Memorial Primary School by the bank of the River Niger, Onitsha.
 This Diocese of Western Equatorial Africa was later renamed Diocese on the Niger and thus became the first indigenous Diocese in West Africa.
 The Diocese is hence known as the “Mother and Nurse of many infant Sees.”